I always love seeing the flutter of activity that occurs when it’s time to celebrate occupational therapy month!

 I’ve put together 10 ideas below, and you can use them as inspiration to celebrate OT in the ways that matter to you most.
 We’ve also included downloads and links to the resources to help you get celebrating right away! 🙂

 Wait?
 When, exactly, is OT Month?

 For OTs in the United States, OT Month occurs during April.
-The theme this year is: “Empowering Everyday Lives.”
+The theme shared by the AOTA this year is: “Occupational Therapy Brings Possibilities to Life.”

 But, OT celebrations take place throughout the year around the globe.
 If I am missing the celebration in your country or region, please let me me know!

 - World Occupational Therapy Day – October 27th

 - UK: Occupational Therapy Week – The first week of November

 - Argentina: Occupational Therapy Day – September 10th

 - Mexico: Occupational Therapy Day – July 5th

 - US: Occupational Therapy Month – April